dennis-zinzi/GameEngine/README.md

 music files can be either .wav or .mp3.

 ### File I/O (code in FileIO directory)
-The File I/O subsystem, managed by the FileReader class, is responsible for reading data from the .txt files in the Assets/Files, and parsing the information in a suitable way in order for a game written using this engine to be able to be data-driven rather than hard-coded.
+The File I/O subsystem, managed by the FileReader class, is responsible for reading data from the .txt files in the Assets/Files, retrieving lists of files within a directory, and parsing the information in the text files a suitable way in order for a game written using this engine to be able to be data-driven rather than hard-coded.

 ### Graphics Subsystem (code in Graphics directory)
 The graphics subsystem, mostly managed by the GraphicsRenderer class, is responsible for rendering all objects in the 3-D game space;